Skin Cancer Removal

 - Excision: The abnormal skin growth is surgically removed.

-- Electrodesiccation (Electrocautery) and Curettage: Careful scrapings and electrical pulses are delivered in a series to destroy the abnormal skin tissue.
+- Electrodesiccation (Electrocautery) and Curettage: Careful scrapings and electrical pulses are delivered in a series to get rid of the abnormal skin tissue.

 - Topical Medications: Topical treatments such as Aldara (Imiquimod) and 5-Fluorouracil (Efudex® and Carac®) can treat BCC.
 One or more treatments may be combined when needed.

-- Cryotherapy (Liquid Nitrogen): The cancerous cells are frozen and destroyed by applying liquid nitrogen in a quick, minimally invasive procedure.
+- Cryotherapy (Liquid Nitrogen): The cancerous cells are frozen and killed by applying liquid nitrogen in a quick, minimally invasive procedure.

 - Mohs Micrographic Surgery: A small margin of skin tissue is taken around the lesion, then frozen and examined under a microscope mid-procedure.
 Once the margins appear clear, the incision is closed.
 This technique is valued for its ability to spare healthy skin.